cobaltgit/MinimalTPA/README.md

 * `/tpaccept` - accept your current incoming teleport request
 * `/tpdeny` - deny your current incoming teleport request
 * `/tpcancel` - cancel your current outgoing teleport request
+* `/back` - return to your previous location, where you were before teleporting to someone or dying

 ---

 ### Permissions

+* `minimaltpa.*` - wildcard permission for operators
 * `minimaltpa.tpa` - send TPA requests; defaults to `true`
 * `minimaltpa.tpaccept` - accept TPA requests; defaults to `true`
 * `minimaltpa.tpdeny` - deny TPA requests; defaults to `true`
 * `minimaltpa.tpcancel` - cancel TPA requests; defaults to `true`
+* `minimaltpa.back` - return to your location before teleporting to someone or dying; defaults to `true`
 * `minimaltpa.bypasscooldown` - bypass the cooldown between TPA requests; defaults to `false` for non-operators

 ---